mc256/starlight/docs/newbie.md

 To finish this guide, you will need TWO machines (or VMs) far away from each other.
 One acts as the Cloud, and the other acts as the Edge.
 You will need to identify the IP address of the Cloud server.

-The following instructions have been tested using AWS EC2 t2.micro with Ubuntu 20.04 LTS.
+The following instructions have been tested using AWS EC2 t2.micro with Ubuntu 20.04 LTS and `starlight v1.3.0`.

+`git checkout v1.3.0`

 ## The "Cloud"